Meizhou Island: Geography

 Located in the northern part of the mouth of Meizhou Bay, Meizhou Island covers an area of 14.35 km2 and measures 9.6 km north-south, and 1.3 km east-west.
 The beach runs for around 20 km.

 Tourist attractions

-The Heavenly Empress Palace-Meizhou Ancestral Temple (天后宮湄洲祖廟) began as a small shrine soon after Matsu's death in the 10th century.
+The Heavenly Empress Palace-Meizhou Ancestral Temple (天后宮湄洲祖廟) began as a small shrine soon after Mazu's death in the 10th century.
 It has now been renovated and greatly enlarged to accommodate pilgrims.